jasondbranding/Brand-Identity-Generator/spec.md

   /apparel          ← t-shirts, caps, merchandise /signage          ← outdoor, environmental
 ```
-Quality mockups are critical for stylescapes that look professional, not AI-generated.
-This library is maintained and expanded over time.

 ---

 ## Agent Visual Knowledge Base

-A core quality differentiator.
-The agent continuously learns from high-quality design sources — like a junior designer enriching their visual library:
+The agent continuously learns from high-quality design sources — like a designer enriching their visual library:

-**Automated learning pipeline:**
 ```
-Agent periodically crawls:
+Automated crawl pipeline:
-  → Pinterest boards (curated design, branding, typography) → Behance (top brand identity projects, filtered by quality signals) → Design agency portfolios (Pentagram, Collins, DesignStudio, etc.)
+  → Pinterest boards (branding, typography, identity design) → Behance (top brand identity projects)
+  → Design agency portfolios (Pentagram, Collins, DesignStudio, etc.)
-  → Industry-specific visual references per product category
+  → Industry-specific references per product category

-→ Extracted visuals tagged by: style, industry, color system, era, mood → Stored in visual knowledge base
+→ Extracted visuals tagged by: style, industry, color system, mood → Stored in visual knowledge base
-→ Used to inform Option 1 (market research) and Option 4 (Wild)
+→ Used to inform Option 1 (market-aligned) and Option 4 (Wild Card)
 ```

-This transforms the agent from "generating from prompt" to "generating from a deep, curated understanding of what great design looks like" — the same advantage a senior designer has over a junior one.

 ---

 ## 4 Brand Identity Options

-Each spec produces **4 distinct identity directions** — genuinely different strategic and creative positions:

 ### Option 1 — Market-Aligned
-Agent researches similar products and competitors → analyzes current design trends for this product category → synthesizes a direction that fits market expectations, done well.
+Agent researches competitors and design trends for this product category → synthesizes a direction that fits market expectations, executed well.

-*"What the market currently expects from a brand like this."*

 ### Option 2 — Designer-Led
-Built entirely from the designer's moodboard.
-Agent maps structured references to design decisions — color, typography, graphic style, logo form.
+Built entirely from the designer's structured moodboard.
+Agent maps references to color, typography, graphic style, and logo form decisions.

-*"What the designer sees when they imagine this brand."*

 ### Option 3 — Hybrid
-A reasoned balance between market research and designer instinct.
-Agent proposes which elements should follow market norms (trust, recognition) and which should differentiate (memorability, personality).
-Includes a brief rationale for each decision.
+Reasoned balance between market research and designer instinct.
+Agent proposes which elements follow market norms (trust/recognition) and which differentiate (memorability).
+Includes written rationale for each decision.

-*"Where to conform, where to stand out — and why."*

 ### Option 4 — Wild Card
 Fully agent-driven.
-No moodboard constraint, no market following.
-Agent draws from its visual knowledge base and its own understanding of the product to propose a direction no one asked for — but might be exactly right.
+No moodboard constraint.
+Agent draws from its visual knowledge base and product understanding to propose a direction no one asked for — but might be exactly right.

-*"What the agent would do if given complete creative freedom."*

 ---

+## Human-in-the-Loop

+Brand identity is a deeply subjective, high-stakes decision.
+The agent supports iterative refinement at every stage — the designer is always in control:

+**After Phase 1 (Stylescape review):**
+- Designer selects 1 of 4 directions, OR
+- Requests a remix: *"Take the color system from Option 1 and the typography from Option 3"*
+- Requests a specific adjustment: *"Option 2 but make it feel less corporate, more playful"*
+- Agent regenerates based on feedback — as many rounds as needed before moving to Phase 2

+**After Phase 2 (Asset review):**
+- Designer reviews each asset category (logo, palette, templates)
+- Can request targeted refinements: *"Logo icon feels too sharp — soften the geometry"*
+- Each feedback loop triggers only the relevant part of the pipeline — no full regeneration needed

+**Design philosophy:** AI proposes, designer decides.
+The agent is a Creative Director's tool, not a replacement.

+---

 ## Output Structure

-### Phase 1 — Stylescape Presentation (4 Directions)
+### Phase 1 — Stylescape Presentation

-Each of the 4 directions is presented as a **stylescape** — not a slide deck, but a visual composition that shows the full feeling of the brand direction at a glance:
+4 stylescapes — one per direction.
+Each is a high-resolution visual composition (like the NuRange / Behance examples) assembled in Illustrator using the mockup library:

-**Each stylescape contains:**
+Each stylescape contains:
-- Logo concept / symbol direction
+- Logo concept + symbol rationale
-- Color palette applied in context
+- Color palette in context
-- Typography in use (headlines, body, labels)
+- Typography in use
 - Graphic elements / patterns
-- Brand applied to mockups from the mockup library:
+- Brand applied to 2–3 mockups (X banner, social post, product)
-  - X banner mockup
-  - Social post example
-  - Product / merchandise mockup (if relevant)
-- Direction name + 2–3 sentence strategic rationale
+- Direction name + strategic rationale (2–3 sentences)

-**Format:** High-resolution image (PNG) — like the NuRange / Behance examples — assembled in Illustrator, exported flat.
-Ready to share with stakeholders for direction sign-off.
+**Format:** High-res PNG, assembled in Illustrator — ready to share for stakeholder sign-off.

----

-### Phase 2 — Full Asset Build (After Direction is Chosen)
+### Phase 2 — Full Asset Build (After Direction Selected)

-Once one direction is selected:

-**Brand Foundation Files**
+**Brand Foundation**
-- Logo: all sizes and versions (primary, secondary, icon, dark/light variants)
+- Logo: all sizes and versions (primary, secondary, icon, dark/light)
 - Color system: HEX, RGB, CMYK + usage rules
-- Typography: font files + usage hierarchy
+- Typography: font files + hierarchy
-- Graphic elements / patterns: vector files
+- Graphic elements / patterns: vector files (AI + SVG)

 **Image → Vector Conversion**
-- Gemini generates raster (PNG) → Illustrator auto-traces → exports AI + SVG
+- Gemini generates raster PNG → Illustrator auto-traces → exports AI + SVG
-- All brand assets production-ready for print, web, large format
+- All assets production-ready for print, web, large format

-**Social Media Template System (X / Twitter)**
+**Social Media Templates (X / Twitter)**
-Built in Illustrator with chosen brand system pre-applied:
+5 template types × 4 layout options each, vector, copy-swappable via Illustrator Variables:

 | Template | Purpose |
 |----------|---------|